 With the aim of improving the management of agricultural land and preventing the illegal use of state land, the ‘Geo Srbija’ portal now also has data available on agricultural land under state ownership.
 What type of data is available to users and what are the positive effects of such public announcements?

 – During the course of 2018 and early this year, the Directorate for Agricultural Land implemented a number of systemic measures aimed at indexing and establishing precise records of agricultural land under state ownership, while we also brought the decision to take a step further – to make this record completely transparent and available to the public.

-This relates not only to availability of the list of plot numbers that are published on the website of the Directorate for Agricultural Land, but also to the mapping of state agricultural land on satellite images of the portal of national geo-spatial data – GeoSrbija.
+This relates not only to the availability of the list of plot numbers that are published on the website of the Directorate for Agricultural Land but also to the mapping of state agricultural land on satellite images of the portal of national geo-spatial data – GeoSrbija.

 This portal, which is accessible and represents a service to all citizens of Serbia, includes a separate section in which all registered land plots managed by the Ministry of Agriculture are clearly mapped, while plots that are owned by the Republic of Serbia but that are exempt from leasing due to certain legal or physical reasons are also indexed and recorded.

 It is necessary to emphasise that this database is dynamic and that changes occur on a daily basis, which is monitored by the Directorate and updated on a monthly basis, and by the end of April this year we will have launched another public application enabling the determining of who the leaseholders of mapped plots are, as well as the duration of the lease period and the price paid to lease plots.
 With this, we have ensured the full informing of the public regarding the management of this important state resource, which in itself represents the most effective mechanism in the fight against usurpation and other illegal activities relating to this important resource.